- Moringa Capsules Benefits

 Manganese: Manganese is a micronutrient that you don't hear much about.
 But manganese, which has antioxidant, free-radical-fighting properties, is important for proper food digestion and for normal bone structure.

+Benefits of manganese: Manganese can help reduce fatigue levels, prevent the incidence and severity of osteoporosis, and even improve memory.
 Manganese is a trace mineral that helps the body convert protein and fat to energy.
 It also promotes normal bone growth, helps maintain healthy reproductive, nervous, and immune systems, and is involved in blood sugar regulation.
 In addition, manganese is involved in blood clotting and the formation of cartilage and lubricating fluid in the joints.

 Methionine: An essential amino acid, that helps process and eliminate fat.
 It's needed to make creatine, a nutrient that provides the energy our muscles need to move, and has shown to boost athletic performance during short, intense workouts.
 Creatine is necessary for all muscular function, and supports normal functioning of the heart and circulatory system.